r-papir/COMS2132/heaps_notes.md

 | find_min()  | O(n)  |
 | remove_min()  | O(n)  |

-Now, try looking for these operations in the program below.
+Try looking for these operations in the program below.
 Can you find them?
 ```python
 class UnsortedPriorityQueue: